bengsfort/irsdk-node/packages/irsdk-node-native/README.md

 This package contains a utility script for generating Typescript types based on the actual Telemetry values present during runtime.
 To do so you can run `yarn generate-types` while you have iRacing running and connected to a server.
 This will generate a new .ts types file in the [@irsdk-node/types](../irsdk-node-types) package.

+Please refer to the readme in the types package for more info.

 ## Commands

 ```sh